-Remember to schedule the start date for your yearend review and planning for 2024.
+Remember to schedule the start date for your yearend review and planning for 2025.
 This process should run November 15 to December 31.
 Do the drill.
 You will get out of the exercise the problem solving, growth and profits based on the amount of effort you put into it.
 Good stuff in, good stuff out!
+Read more on how to go about year end planning in these articles: Year End Planning Part 1 and Part 2, and watch our class on the topic.

-As always, the first order of business is to check October sales and production to be sure they match company goals.
+As always, check October sales and production to be sure they match company goals.
 If your sales and production are off, you must reduce your overhead spending the same amount.
 If you do not, your profits will vanish by the end of this year.

 Start a review of your employee handbook for changes (if you have one).
 Start writing your employee handbook if you don’t have one.
 Get a strong start with our manual.
 An employee manual protects both you and your employees.
 You can review ours here.